phalcon/documentation/docs/volt.md

 ## Tag Helpers

-Volt is highly integrated with [Phalcon\Html\TagFactory][html-tagfactory], so it's easy to use the helpers provided by that component in a Volt template:
+Volt is highly integrated with [Phalcon\Html\TagFactory][html-tagfactory], so you can use the helpers provided by that component in a Volt template:

 ```twig
 {{ script().add('js/jquery.js') }}